vitiral/artifact/docs/QuickStart.md

 '''
 ```

-Here we did not have to use `partof` because these are linked automatically
-(they are of different types with the same name).
-We can also define a test:
+We can also define a test which is automatically a "partof" SPC-world:
 ```
 [TST-world]
 text = '''
 We will make a test later.
 '''
 ```
-Again, this is automatically a partof of `SPC-world`.

 Okay, we have designed the "world" part of our application.
 Now we should
 actually program it.
 We create a `src/` directory and add it to
 `.art/settings.toml`